St. Paul the Hermit

 the cave where he lived?
 It is believed that the Monastery of

-mountains of Egypt near the Red Sea is where he spent most of his
+mountains of Egypt near the Red Sea are where he spent most of his

 life. - Did you know that Saint Anthony wore Saint Paul the Hermit’s woven